featherhttp/tutorial/README.md

 ## Expose the list of todo items

+1. Add the appropriate `usings` to the top of the `Program.cs` file.
+    ```
+    using System.Threading.Tasks;
+    using Microsoft.AspNetCore.Builder;
+    using Microsoft.AspNetCore.Http;
+    using Microsoft.EntityFrameworkCore;
+    ```
+    This will import the required namespaces so that the application compiles successfully.

 1. In `Program.cs`, create a method called `GetTodos` inside of the `Program` class:

     ```C#